Bradford-on-Avon

-Bradford-on-Avon (sometimes Bradford on Avon or Bradford upon Avon) is a town and civil parish in west Wiltshire, England, near the border with Somerset, which had a population of 9,402 at the 2011 census.
+Bradford-on-Avon (sometimes Bradford on Avon) is a town and civil parish in west Wiltshire, England, near the border with Somerset.
 The town's canal, historic buildings, shops, pubs and restaurants make it popular with tourists.
+The parish had a population of 10,405 at the 2021 census.

 The history of the town can be traced back to Roman origins.
 It has several buildings dating from the 17th century, when the town grew due to the thriving English woollen textile industry.